t-gebauer/convex-hull-cljs/README.md

 To create a production build run:

     lein do clean, cljsbuild once min

-!!!
-Warning !!!
-cljsbuilds advanced optimizations scramble path.getTotalLength() to something like b.sc() which generates an error...
-Current solution: find that line in the output.js and change it back to.getTotalLength()

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.